forcedotcom/salesforcedx-vscode/docs/_articles/en/vscode-desktop/install.md

 ## Java Platform, Standard Edition Development Kit

 Some features in Salesforce Extensions for VS Code depend upon the Java Platform, Standard Edition Development Kit (JDK).
-You need to have either version 8, 11 or 17 of the JDK installed.
+You need to have either version 11 or 17 or later of the JDK installed.
 See [Java Setup](https://developer.salesforce.com/tools/vscode/en/vscode-desktop/java-setup) for details.